dai-shi/katachidraw/README.md

 SVG based drawing tool and react-native component

-Katachi means "shape" in Japanese.
+Katachidraw means like "Let's make shapes" in Japanese.

 ---
 This is still a secret project.